testingisdocumenting/znai/znai-docs/documentation/snippets/json.md

 # Paths From File

-Use `pathsFile` to specify a file to read paths from
+Use `pathsFile` to specify a file to read paths from.

 :include-json: book-store-paths.json {title: "book-store-paths.json"}